Posted on 4 Comments

 Then once the paint and stencils dried, the second motif was added with the stencil upside down.

-Hopefully I will get the tee assembled to bring to the ASG conference later this week.
+Hopefully I will get the tee assembled to bring to the ASG conference.
 In the meantime, I will heat set the painted sections so the tee will be washable.

 Have you done much painting on knit fabrics?
 What types of paint and stabilizer did you use?
 I am sure there are great combinations of products that would allow for different painting effects and I am anxious to try them.